top of page

 Spider-Man 2 GBA

-Everything from the first game is expanded, including the annoying fetch quests.
+Everything from the first game is expanded upon, including those pesky fetch quests.
 The 3D free roaming hub world hilariously overreaches the GBA's capabilities, but it's all in good fun.
-It has the cut Lizard and exclusive Puma boss fights.
+It has the Lizard and exclusive Puma boss fights that get cut from the console version.

 Release: Jun 28, 2004